JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/changing-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z39jUnMZy44" >
 </iframe>

 Multiple carets are very useful for making the same change in multiple places and when you're working with list formats.
-You can use (**⌥** | **Ctrl**) twice, holding it down the second time to create a stack of carets.
+You can use (**⌥** | **Ctrl**) twice, holding it down the second time and the pressing the Down key to create a stack of carets.
 [This blog post](https://foojay.io/today/working-with-multiple-carets-in-intellij-idea/) also covers how you can create carets at the end of your lines or in random places.

 ## Extending or Shrinking Selection